 Have you heard of the Mongolian fold?
-The Mongolian fold - also called epicanthal fold and epicanthus - is the inner corner of the eyelids – a feature commonly seen in Asian eyes.
+The Mongolian fold - also called epicanthal fold and epicanthus - covers the inner corner of the eyelids, a feature commonly seen in Asian eyes.
 One of the most popular cosmetic surgeries in Asia and across the world is a procedure used to make the eyes look bigger and wider - epicanthoplasty.

 What is Epicanthoplasty?

 Before we explain everything about the surgery in detail, it's a good idea to talk more about the eyes and why some people would like to make them look bigger.